GLOBAL MARKETS-Europe woes, US earnings season hit shares, euro

 “The tone of the market still feels greatly uncertain as we head into earnings season in the United States, and indeed the market is now focusing its attention that way as it seeks out bad news wherever it can find it,” said Brad Bechtel, managing director at Faros Trading in Stamford, Connecticut.

-In Europe, the FTSEurofirst 300 index of top company shares fell 0.5 percent to close at 1,095.95, while MSCI’s all-country world equity index slid 0.7 percent.
+In Europe, the FTSEurofirst 300 index of top company shares fell 0.5 percent to close provisionally at 1,095.32, while MSCI’s all-country world equity index slid 0.7 percent.

-Disappointing corporate results could also weigh on the euro.
-Stocks and the euro move together 90 percent of the time, Reuters data showed, with the euro rising as stocks gain.

 Spanish bond yields rose after investors trimmed expectations of a swift solution to Madrid’s debt problems as politicians in Spain resisted seeking a bailout.